Learn

 4-5 spots: Developing hitters who have some pop but might be streaky.
 In a continuous batting order, these spots still get plenty of at-bats.

 Bottom of the order (9-12+): Your developing players.
 Rotate these spots game to game so no kid is always last.
-At 9U-10U, every kid in the continuous order gets 2-3 at-bats per game — make sure those at-bats feel meaningful.
+At 9U-10U, every kid in the continuous order gets 2-3 at-bats per game, so make sure those at-bats feel meaningful.

 Rec League vs. Travel Ball at 9U-10U